 8. Don’t Forget Your Lights

-A brake light is a safety feature, make sure it works.
+A brake light is a safety feature – ensure it works.
 As to a headlight, you won’t be riding at night without one, so double-check it.
 I also suggest checking it before any trip that potentially has you coming home in the dark.

 Snowmobile Tool & Part Checklist

-Here’s a little infograph with some spare snowmobile parts and tools you should carry.
+Here’s a little infographic with spare snowmobile parts and tools you should carry.

-The latter half of the infograph gives you tips on how to use parts of your snowmobile in a survival situation.
+The latter half of the infographic includes tips on how to use parts of your snowmobile in a survival situation.
 A link to download the pdf is at the end of the post.

 Crossing on Ice, Safely

-I don’t care what anyone says, no ice is safe!
-I’ve gone through and while I’m still here to talk about it, I will do my best to make sure it NEVER happens again, as believe me, it’s not pleasant!
+I don’t care what anyone says – no ice is safe!
+I’ve gone through it, and while I’m still here to talk about it, I will do my best to ensure it NEVER happens again.
+It’s not a pleasant experience!
 What we can do is make things as safe as possible.
 You can learn more about ice safety here.

 Local Knowledge

 2018/2019 was magical on my lake as the ice was several feet thick, providing a worry-free snowmobile ride.
-There were, however, parts of the lake where certain narrows that join 2 major sections of the lake were unsafe, even though all looked perfectly good from the surface.
-What makes it unsafe is the current under this section of ice.
+There were areas of the lake where certain narrows that join two major sections of the lake were hazardous, even though all looked perfectly good from the surface.
+What makes it unsafe is the current beneath this section of ice.

-This is where local knowledge comes into play, and my advice is to speak to the locals before heading out on unknown (to you) water bodies.
+This is where local knowledge comes into play, and my advice is to speak to the locals before heading out on unknown (to you) bodies of water.
 You always need to know what areas to avoid.
-Locals and snowmobile clubs that regularly drill and measure ice thickness will also help with communicating when it’s safe to start venturing out.
+Locals and snowmobile clubs that regularly drill and measure ice thickness will also help communicate when it’s safe to start venturing out.

-Also, remember that measuring ice thickness in one particular spot means absolutely nothing a little farther down.
+Also, remember that measuring ice thickness in one particular spot means absolutely nothing a little further down.

 The Floatation Suit for Snowmobiling

-I’m sure there are multiple companies out there that make great snowmobile suits, but we use FXR.
-Specifically, FXR makes a line of jackets and pants under their F.A.S.T. series that has built-in floatation.
-It’s meant to keep you above water, and warm long enough to hopefully buy enough time for a rescue.
+I’m sure there are multiple companies out there that make great snowmobile suits, but we use FXR snowmobile suits.
+Specifically, FXR makes a line of jackets and pants under their F.A.S.T. protective clothing series with built-in floatation.
+Its job is to keep you above water and warm long enough to hopefully buy enough time for a rescue.

-It completely boggles my mind that we carry life jackets in the boat in case we need them – it’s also law by the way.
-Yet when facing the risk of taking a swim in ice cold water, with heavy winter clothes, boots, helmet, etc. most don’t bother to gear up.
+It completely boggles my mind that we carry life jackets on boats in case we need them – by the way, it’s also law.
+Yet when facing the risk of swimming in ice cold water, with heavy winter clothes, boots, helmet, etc. most don’t bother to gear up.
 Without the proper gear, you might last 10-20 minutes in cold water.
-The shock it gives the muscles is tremendous and you’ve got multiple factors working against you.
+The shock it gives the muscles is tremendous, and you’ve got multiple factors working against you.
 If you manage to escape and it’s cold enough outside, you may only have as little as 10 minutes to get dry and into a warm place.
 Please think about that very carefully.

 A forewarning that these floating or survival suits are not cheap, but then again, no amount of money in the bank matters when you are dead.
-I’d even go as far as saying consider it a part of the initial costs of buying a sled.
-It’s something I recommend to anyone who fishes, skates, walks or does any ice activity.
-I bought one for each family member and I make sure they wear them religiously before going on ice.
+Consider it as a part of the initial costs of buying a snowmobile.
+Flotation suits are something I recommend to anyone who fishes, skates, walks or does any ice activity.
+I bought one for the entire family, and I make sure they wear them religiously before going on ice.

 Ice Safety Picks